Academic Petition Process

 -Accident or sudden, severe illness for which medical treatment was received

 -Unanticipated out-of-town assignment by employer

-*Other medical or mental health emergencies (fill out a medical or mental health withdrawal see information below)
+-Other medical or mental health emergencies (fill out a medical or mental health withdrawal see information below)*

 With your petition you must submit documentation of your circumstances that prevented you from withdrawing before the deadline and/or impacted your ability to attend class and complete coursework.
-Documentation from your physician, employer, agency, etc. must be on letterhead and contain the dates pertaining to your situation to verify your inability to attend class.
+Documentation from your physician, employer, agency, etc. must be on letterhead and contain the dates pertaining to your situation to verify your inability to withdraw or attend class.

 Once a petition is submitted, it is logged in and placed on the agenda for the next Academic Petition Committee meeting.
 This cycle can take up to three months to complete.
 Additionally, the Committee does not meet during the summer months.

 The results of the Committee's petition decision, whether granted or denied, will be communicated to you by a letter sent to the address on the petition you submit.

 The online Academic Petition form can be accessed at www.sinclair.edu/medical-health-withdrawal